10 Best Medical Appointment Scheduling Software 2026

 • Patient portal and telehealth: Let patients book visits, complete forms, message your staff, and attend secure video sessions.

-• Specialty-specific workflows: Access templates and charting tools designed for a wide range of specialties, including behavioral health.
+• Speciality-specific workflows: Access templates and charting tools designed for a wide range of specialities, including behavioural health.

 • Mobile access: Review schedules, update charts, and manage records securely from any device.